Circadiaware/circalizer/README.md

 ## Current state

 The previous section describes what aims to be the final product.
 For now, preliminary work on visualization was finished, so that this serves as a proof-of-concept that the aim is reachable.
 The visualizations must now be polished, stacked together, generalized to be data-agnostic and finally made into a dashboard using Panel to be used online with file upload capability (through Panel again).

+See also https://github.com/jtpio/jupyterlite to run in browser until a HoloViz Panel is implemented.